13 November 2025

 The goal was simple - help people spot issues early and feel confident getting support for conditions like heart disease, stroke, high blood pressure, type 2 diabetes and cancer.

-An individual who initially visited a community centre for debt advice was offered a wellness check.
-Because of the trusting relationship already built with their adviser, they felt comfortable opening up about their overall health - something they might not have done in a traditional clinical setting.
+Jeff (not real name) who initially visited a community centre for debt advice was offered a wellness check.
+Because of the trusting relationship already built with his adviser, he felt comfortable opening up about his overall health - something he might not have done in a traditional clinical setting.

-During the check, they shared concerns about alcohol dependency and asked for help.
-Thanks to the adviser’s recent ‘making every contact count’ training, they were able to offer practical advice and refer the person to a local alcohol support service.
+During the check, he shared concerns about alcohol dependency and asked for help.
+Thanks to the adviser’s recent ‘making every contact count’ training, they were able to offer practical advice and refer Jeff to a local alcohol support service.

 “Sometimes the most meaningful health conversations happen when people feel relaxed and supported,” says Laura.
 “Our advisers know their communities - and that trust opens the door to real change.”

-That moment became a turning point – not only for their health but also for their future.
-With the right support, the individual began addressing their alcohol use and preparing to return to work.
+That moment became a turning point – not only for Jeff’s health but also for his future.
+With the right support, Jeff began addressing their alcohol use and preparing to return to work.

 What people are saying